 Let me start this section off by saying that if you think you can write a 10,000 word post filled with irrelevant crap and still expect it to be number one on page one then that’s a mistake.

 Unfortunately (or fortunately?) that’s not how it works.
 You don’t need to write that much.
 Yay!
-In fact if you can write on average more than 2000 words, then you’re doing more than the average of page one which is 1,447 words.
+In fact if you can write on average more than 2000 words for every new post you create, then you’re doing more than the average of page one which is 1,447 words.

 So while the phrase content is king may be true, the reality is, that quality content is king.
 You need to write with user intent.
 By all means, answer the question straight up but then elaborate on it in the body of the post.